ethers-io/ethers.js/README.md

 **Features:**

 - Keep your private keys in your client, **safe** and sound
-- Import and export **JSON wallets** (Geth, Parity and crowdsale) and brain wallets
+- Import and export **JSON wallets** (Geth, Parity and crowdsale)
 - Import and export BIP 39 **mnemonic phrases** (12 word backup phrases) and **HD Wallets** (English, Italian, Japanese, Korean, Simplified Chinese, Traditional Chinese; more coming soon)
-- Meta-classes create JavaScript objects from any contract ABI
+- Meta-classes create JavaScript objects from any contract ABI, including **ABIv2** and **Human-Readable ABI**
 - Connect to Ethereum nodes over [JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC), [INFURA](https://infura.io), [Etherscan](https://etherscan.io), or [MetaMask](https://metamask.io)
-- ENS names are first-class citizens; they can be used anywhere an Ethereum addresses can be
+- **ENS names** are first-class citizens; they can be used anywhere an Ethereum addresses can be used
 - **Tiny** (~84kb compressed; 270kb uncompressed)
 - **Complete** functionality for all your Ethereum needs
 - Extensive [documentation](https://docs.ethers.io/ethers.js/html/)
-- Large collection of test cases which are maintained and added to
+- Large collection of **test cases** which are maintained and added to
-- Fully TypeScript ready, with definition files and full TypeScript source
+- Fully **TypeScript** ready, with definition files and full TypeScript source
 - **MIT License** (including ALL dependencies); completely open source to do with as you please

 Keep Updated
 ------------

-For the latest news and advisories, please follow (@ethersproject)[https://twitter.com/ethersproject] on Twitter.
+For the latest news and advisories, please follow (@ethersproject)[https://twitter.com/ethersproject] on Twitter as well as this GitHub project.

 Installing